 At the beginning of 2016, the HEALDD project moved to a dedicated National Gallery of Art development server from its previous home on an external host.
 This move gives HEALDD direct technical support from the Gallery and better integration for its future release, the specifications of which are currently being drafted by the HEALDD team in conjunction with the Gallery's technical services.
 The site's look and feel have been improved for better viewing on an array of devices, from desktop computers to tablets and mobile phones.
 Almost 200 content pages and 1,300 images have been added to the site to date, with more being added weekly.

 The goal of the project is to provide a corpus of images and texts and a database of information about historic sites, images, and people that can be examined comparatively by scholars, enabling them to investigate designed landscapes in dynamic contexts and through materials that are in many cases rare and difficult to access.
-Because of the flexible nature of the new digital format, scholars will be able to consider gardens and landscapes as part of a larger set of processes—aesthetic, social, economic, and political—rather than only as static sites.
-An electronic database will not only allow for the addition of new terms, images, and sources but, through search functions, will also permit the user to direct how the information is compiled, organized, and viewed.
+Because of the flexible nature of the digital format, scholars will be able to consider gardens and landscape as part of a larger set of processes—aesthetic, social, economic, and political—rather than as static sites.
+The electronic database will not only allow for the addition of new terms, images, and sources but, through search functions, will also permit the user to direct how the information is compiled, organized, and viewed.